redconfetti/redconfetti.github.io/_posts/2014-04-20-strong-parameters-with-spree-extensions.md

 I just noticed however that the [Spree::Api::OrdersController#order_params] method has a more complex method for permitting the attributes than I expected.
-In this case the order attributes are provided by [#permitted_order_attributes], which makes a 'super' call that refers to the parent controller [Spree::Api::BaseController].
-The BaseController doesn't have a
-\#permitted_order_attributes method defined, however it does include [Spree::Core::ControllerHelpers::StrongParameters]. which defines [#permitted_order_attributes].
+In this case the order attributes are provided by [Spree::Api::OrdersController#permitted_order_attributes], which makes a 'super' call that refers to the parent controller [Spree::Api::BaseController].
+The BaseController doesn't have a \#permitted_order_attributes method defined, however it does include [Spree::Core::ControllerHelpers::StrongParameters]. which defines [#permitted_order_attributes].
 If you follow the dependencies further, you'll see that all these methods in Spree::Core::ControllerHelpers::StrongParameters rely on [Spree:PermittedAttributes].

 So all that is necessary to define a new Spree::Order attribute is to define a Spree::PermittedAttributes decorator like so: